-Building any good camp gadget requires at least some basic skills in Scoutcraft, e.g. proper use of wood tools, tying basic knots, simple lashings.
-At Boy Scout Summer Camp, these camp gadgets are often referred to as “campsite improvements.”
+Building any good camp gadget requires at least some basic skills in Campcraft, e.g. proper use of wood tools, tying basic knots, simple lashings.
+At a Scouts BSA resident camp, these camp gadgets are often referred to as “campsite improvements.”
 A good camp gadget should be durable, aesthetically pleasing, and serve a purpose.
 There are numerous designs and ideas.
 Here are some of our personal favorites:

 DOUBLE TRIPOD CHIPPEWA KITCHEN – The Chippewa Kitchen can be seen as the indisputable king of all large “camp gadgets.”
 It’s the ultimate camp-kitchen-pioneering-project, lending convenience to a wide range of camp cooking operations.